insideout/ai/_posts/_archive/2020-01-21-why-most-self-driving-car-companies-use-these-3-models.md

 related:
   - title: "Why most self-driving car companies use these 3 models"
-    excerpt: "Russia's Yandex and China's Baidu have programmed cars to stop at streetlights ...
-The cars might have different logos and sensors on them, but underneath, they’re the same.
+    excerpt: "Russia's Yandex and China's Baidu have programmed cars to stop at streetlights ... they’re the same.
 So what cars are self-driving companies using?
-Qualcomm is building an advanced driving system that is basically autonomous, but still keeps the human driver in charge."
+Qualcomm is building an advanced driving system that is basically autonomous, but still keeps the human ..."
     publishedDateTime: 2020-01-22T10:12:00Z
     webUrl: "https://sea.mashable.com/tech/8744/why-most-self-driving-car-companies-use-these-3-models"
     type: article